Schizophrenia and Other Psychotic Disorders

 The exact cause of psychotic disorders is not known, but researchers believe that many factors may play a role.
-Some psychotic disorders tend to run in families, suggesting that the tendency, or likelihood, to develop the disorder may be inherited.
+Some psychotic disorders tend to run in families, suggesting that the tendency, or likelihood, to develop the disorder may be partly inherited.
 Environmental factors may also play a role in their development, including stress, drug abuse, and major life changes.

 How Common Are Psychotic Disorders?